vegaprotocol/vega/.github/ISSUE_TEMPLATE/feature_ticket.md

 - [Link](xyz) to spec or section within a spec

 # Tasks
-A checklist of the tasks that are needed to develop the feature and meet the accceptance criteria and feature test scenarios.
+A checklist of the tasks that are needed to develop the feature and meet the acceptance criteria and feature test scenarios.
 Ideally, tasks would reflect the issues/pull requests likely to be created when developing the feature.
 - [ ]
 - [ ]